cheqd/product-docs/guides/using-on-ledger-resources-to-support-anoncreds/revocation-registry-definition-object.md

 `did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J/resources/af20b1f0-5c4d-4037-9669-eaedddb9c2df`

+Another supported format for a `revocRegDefId` may be used in applications where it is important to derive the `credDefId`, `revocRegDefId` and `statusListEntryId` from the same root.

+This format uses query-based syntax, for example:

+`did:cheqd:mainnet:<IssuerDid>?resourceName=<resourceName>&resourceType=<resourceType>`

+For example:

+`did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J?resourceName=universityDegree&resourceType=anonCredsRevocRegDef`

 ### Understanding Request vs Response formats

 It is important to differentiate between the **Request format** for creating an AnonCreds object on cheqd, and the **Response format**, for how an AnonCreds objectshould be compiled by SDKs and the [cheqd DID Resolver](../../architecture/adr-list/adr-003-did-resolver.md).&#x20;